Customs Anti-smuggling Act

 Article 39-1

-Where import or export cargoes, other than genuine goods parallel imported, that have been declared to Customs infringes the patent right, trademark right or copyright, the importer or exporter in question shall be, except otherwise specified in other acts and regulations, imposed with a fine no more than three times the value of the cargoes, and the cargoes shall be confiscated.
+Where import or export goods, other than genuine goods parallel imported, that have been declared to Customs infringes the patent right, trademark right or copyright, the importer or exporter in question shall be, unless otherwise specified in other laws, imposed with a fine no more than three times the value of the goods, and the goods shall be confiscated.

 Article 40